srikanthmekala500/DSA-in-JavaScript/JavaScriptTHEORY.md

     // [ "JavaScript", "Python", "Java", "PHP" ]
 ```
 **splice():**
   -  The splice() method **changes the content of the array in place and can be used to add or remove items from the array**.
+  -
   - When only one argument is provided, all the items after the provided starting index are removed from the array.
+  -
     ![image](https://github.com/user-attachments/assets/b1701598-388a-4069-9ca3-c47dd0adfb41)
     ![image](https://github.com/user-attachments/assets/ea2497ef-eda4-4123-91d9-0ef295f62304)
     ![image](https://github.com/user-attachments/assets/8d6eb936-31a2-4dcb-a7b5-c1081cf759f1)

+**Difference:**
+Slice
+$Doesn't modify the original array(immutable)
+Returns the subset of original array
+Used to pick the elements from array